 Following an award from the National Lottery Fund, the park was refurbished in 2001 to include a woodland walk and aviary.
 Due to its high standards, War Memorial Park has been awarded the Green Flag Award

-for 2013-2014.
-A management plan has also been produced (see below) which guides the future management of the park.
+for 2014-2015.
+A management plan is being produced which guides the future management of the park.

 For more information about the history of The War Memorial Park, please take a look at The War Memorial Park - A History webpage